 The black caiman is found in the Amazon River basin.
 This aquatic reptile occurs in shallow, freshwater habitats such as slow-moving rivers, streams and lakes, and ventures into flooded savannah and wetlands.

 Little information was available about this species until the 1980s, when research was carried out into both biology and population ecology.
 There is still much to learn about the black caiman.

 Hatchling black caiman mostly eat small fish, frogs and invertebrates such as, crustaceans and insects but as juveniles graduate to eating larger fish, including piranhas, catfish, and perch, which remain a significant food source for adult black caiman.

 Fish comprise the major part of an adult black caiman’s diet (especially piranha fish and catfish), but they also tackle birds, turtles, and large mammals.
-Mature adults have no predators other than jaguars, large constricting snakes (boas and pythons) and humans, and are one of the apex predators in their habitat.
-They are capable of taking large land-dwelling mammals, including capybara, deer, buffalo, and non-poisonous snakes, such as anacondas and pythons.
+Mature adults have no predators making them one of the apex predators in their habitat.
+Younger animals are predated by jaguars and anacondas.
+They are capable of taking large land-dwelling mammals, including capybara, deer, buffalo, and snakes including anacondas and pythons.

 Black caiman populations have recovered dramatically from low levels in the 1970s, when they were considered critically endangered.
 The trade in black caiman leather peaked from the 1950s to 1970s, when the smaller but much more common spectacled caiman became the more commonly hunted species.

 In 1990, a captive breeding and reintroduction programme was initiated in Bolivia.